TheRookie2021/2022-Spring-NCKU-CS-Algo/CourseHW/hw5_1/readme.md

     - 可以試試看quick select

 # pitfalls
-    - use randomize quick select to enhance the time complexity
+    - use randomize quick select to enhance the speed
     - RTE: be careful of the remainer % with random variable, it could be zero and lead to the "divided by zero" situation.